 About the CTU

 The randomised clinical trial (RCT) is the cornerstone in evaluating the beneficial and adverse effects of interventions (see The James Lind Library and Testing Treatments).
-Systematic reviews with meta-analyses of RCTs have been acknowledged as an essential tool in the evaluation of already implemented interventions, in considering new interventions to be implemented in clinical practice, or in the planning of further RCTs.
+Systematic reviews with meta-analyses of RCTs are acknowledged as essential tools in the evaluation of already implemented interventions, in considering new interventions to be implemented in clinical practice, or in the planning of further RCTs.

 The Copenhagen Trial Unit (CTU) is a non-specialty oriented clinical intervention research unit.
 We offer flexible collaboration at all stages of clinical research as well as education in clinical trials.
 Trial methodology development is an indelible part of our services as it is recognised as an important tool for the quality of the clinical trial.